 Does tax evasion run in the family?
 To answer this question, we study the case of the commuter tax allowance in Austria.
 This allowance is designed as a step function of the distance between the residence and the workplace, creating sharp discontinuities at each bracket threshold.
-The distance to these brackets is a strong determinant of compliance since it corresponds to the probability of detection.
-The match of different administrative data sources allows us to observe actual compliance behavior at the individual level across two generations.
-To identify the intergenerational causal effect in tax evasion behavior, we use the paternal distance-to-bracket as an instrumental variable for paternal compliance.
-We find that paternal noncompliance increases children's non-compliance by about 20 percent.
+It turns out that the distance to the next higher bracket is a strong determinant of compliance.
+The match of different administrative data sources allows us to observe actual compliance behavior with little error at the individual level across two generations.
+To identify the intergenerational causal effect in tax evasion behavior, we use the paternal distance to next higher bracket as an instrumental variable for paternal compliance.
+We find that paternal non-compliance increases children's non-compliance by about 23 percent.